slavoutich/qute-keepassxc/README.md

-Then, simply check out this repository and, if you do not want to configure an explicit path, symlink the `qute-keepassxc` to your `~/.local/share/qutebrowser/userscripts/qute-keepassxc`.
+Then, simply check out this repository and, if you do not want to configure an explicit path, symlink the `qute-keepassxc-wofi` to your `~/.local/share/qutebrowser/userscripts/qute-keepassxc-wofi`.
 Install the python module `pynacl`.
-Make sure `qute-keepassxc` is executable.
+Make sure `qute-keepassxc-wofi` is executable.

 Finally, adapt your qutebrowser config.